Unlocking gill health: biomarkers and management of disease in farmed Atlantic salmon

 IMPACT

 The project has made a significant contribution to the understanding and management of complex gill disease in salmon aquaculture.
 By integrating RNA-seq, histopathology, microbiota profiling, and qPCR validation, it delivered robust biomarkers and microbial indicators that can be applied in commercial settings for real-time disease monitoring.
-These tools lay the foundation for precision aquaculture, where fish health professionals and producers can detect problems earlier, refine management strategies, and adapt production models in response to environmental pressures.
+These tools lay the foundation for precision aquaculture, where fish health professionals and producers can identify problems earlier, refine management strategies, and adapt production models in response to environmental pressures.

 Beyond immediate applications, the project has generated intellectual and technical assets that strengthen the sector’s long-term resilience.
 The validated biomarker panel, alongside refined RNA-seq and qPCR methodologies, provides the foundation for future innovation in diagnostics.
 Training of research staff in advanced molecular and bioinformatic techniques has expanded expertise within the field, while adoption of high-throughput screening technologies has accelerated the potential for commercial implementation.